Qqwy/Jux/readme.md

 # Roadmap

 - Old Ruby implementation prototype: 100%; _(not in this repository)_
-- Flesh out this Readme: 60%;
+- Flesh out this Readme: 65%;
-- Elixir implementation: 50%;
+- Elixir implementation version: 0.2;
 - New Ruby implementation: 0%;

-- Think about custom function definitions.
+- [x] Think about custom function definitions: Syntax: `"name" "documentation" [implementation] def`
-- Think about fallback rewrite function implementations:
+- [x] Think about fallback rewrite function implementations:
-  - A Fallback rewrite _can_ contain its own name, as long as this happens inside a quotation, so we can expand a rewrite rule all at once without creating an infinite loop.
+  - > A Fallback rewrite _can_ contain its own name, as long as this happens inside a quotation, so we can expand a rewrite rule all at once without creating an infinite loop.
 These kinds of recursive rewrites with the same name used inside a quotation are however very useful sometimes.
-  - All of these functions need documentation just like normal functions.
+  - [x] All of these functions need documentation just like normal functions.
-  - In the future, a file will be made that contains all these definitions, which an implementation should parse and fill in (possibly excluding the ones that already have a native implementation)
+    - Have definitions of all functions, including primitive ones.
+    - primitive function definitions contain a quotation with `__PRIMITIVE__` inside, which itself is a defined no-op, but handled by the evaluator to raise an error when encountered during execution.

 - Think about efficiency:
-  - Fully expand fallback rewrites, so when a fallback function is found, only a single rewrite step is necessary.
+  - [x] Fully expand fallback rewrites, so when a fallback definition is found, only a single rewrite step is necessary.
   - Custom rewrite rules to be applied before and after expanding that increase efficiency; Things like:
+    - How do we make them?
+When/how do we run them?
+    - examples:
       - `reverse length ==> length`
       - `dup pop ==> `
       - `dup swap ==> dup`
       - `[] i ==> `
       - `0 + ==> `
       - _see the [Mathematical foundations of Joy](https://web.archive.org/web/20111007025556/http://www.latrobe.edu.au/phimvt/joy/j02maf.html) for more examples of rewrite rules in concatenative languages_

+Minimize core language:

+Current required operations:

+- the integer, string and quotation literals.
+- `dup, pop, swap` Stack manipulation.
+- `dip` Combinators.
+- `cons, uncons` Quotation manipulation.
+- `add, sub` Integer arithmetic.
+- `ifte` Conditionals.
+- `eq?` Equality.
+- `compare` Comparisons of ordering.
+- `string_concat` Combine two strings.
+TODO: Strings as integer quotations would mean that this is not needed.
+- `print` Output to STDOUT.
+- `bnot, band, bor` Bitwise operations.
+TODO: Can these be emulated?
+How necessary are they?

+Probably going to add:

+- Some way to listen to STDIN.
+- Some way to access the file system.
+- Some way to talk to external programs?
+- Some way to crash with an error message.

+Here is in greater detail what certain functions are used for:

+- core stack manipulation: `dup pop swap`.
+- core stack manipulation combined with `dip` is enough to define the following combinators:
+  - `i` (interpret)
+  - `b` (interpret lower, then upper)
+  - `k` (interpret, then put source of interpretation on top)
+  - `m`
+  - `w`
+- comparisons done by primitive functions `compare` and `eq?`, which are enough for `eq?, neq? lt?, lte?, gt?, gte?, zero?, one?, empty?`.
+Together with math used for `even?, odd?`.
+- `ifte` to allow conditionals.
+  - together with above enough for many recursive definitions, as seen below.
+- fallback (slow) integer multiplication/division/modulo built on recursion with `add`/`sub`.
+  - TODO: `pow, isqrt, gcd, lcm`.
+- boolean operations: based on [NAND-logic](https://en.wikipedia.org/wiki/NAND_logic), so with only `nand` we can define `nand, not, and, or, nor, xor`.
+  - because of the truthiness nature of these operations, defining `true` and `false` is not necessary, as they are trivially `[] not not` and `[] not`, respectively.
+  - maybe something similar can be done with bitwise operators?
+- `cons` and `uncons`, together with comparisons, `ifte` and `dip` is enough for recursion through lists, which allows: `foldl, foldr, append, reverse_append, backwards_append, map, length, any?, all?, filter, reject, sum, product`
+- recursion also allows nice definitions for functions like `factorial`, `triangular`, etc.

 # Future Goals

 - Create a way to use rewrite rules to enhance efficiency; things like `reverse length === length`
-- Self-hosting
+- Self-hosting.
 - Multiple implementations.
+- Explore data types, and how to 'fake' more advanced data types when you only have integers and quotations.
+- Explore differences between string-as-list and string-as-byte_arr for implementation/efficiency.
 - Explore the advantages/drawbacks of a bytecode variant of Jux.
-- Explore differences between string-as-list and string-as-byte_arr for implementation/efficiency.
 - Explore (dependently?) statical typing and if/how it might work with a concatenative language.

 ________________